lgfausak/sqlbridge/README.md

 Disclosure.
 Although these are valid drivers I use Postgres.
 I only created the other drivers as a proof of concept to make sure that this would work for other database platforms.
-However, I don't care about those other platforms so their implementation / testing may lag behind.
+I don't particularly care about those other platforms so their implementation / testing may lag behind.
+I will try to keep them working :-)

 valid topic_root would be the registration root.
 As an example we can use 'com.db'. what this does is set up the rpc with a prefix of com.db, and calls named: